 The committee meets at least four times a year, or when necessary, at the call of the Treasurer.
 Meeting dates and times may be specified a year in advance.
 The majority of the committee must be present (an established quorum) to conduct committee business.

-Members

-The committee shall be composed of at least three (3) Directors.
+DirectorsThe committee shall be composed of at least three (3) Directors.
 The meetings are open to the Provider Network, public, persons served, family members, and CFCHS’ employees.
-Any Directors may attend, and is encouraged to attend, the Finance Committee Meetings.
+Any Directors may attend, and iare encouraged to attend, the Finance Committee Meetings.
 The majority of the committee (51%) must be present to conduct committee business.

 The committee will seek members with backgrounds in finance, accounting, business, investment management, executive leadership, and business ownership.